 What was the hitch?

 On 24 and 25 February 2018 Canberra experienced an extremely heavy rainfall event.
 The flooding along Sullivan’s Creek resulted in the proposed re-vegetation areas being inundated and in some cases underwater.
-We have been reassessing the project in view of future potential flood risks and have been in lengthy consultations with the ACT government since then.
+We have been reassessed the project in view of future potential flood risks and have been in lengthy consultations with the ACT government for many months.